-Yesterday, I began notes on my current project's fourth draft.
+Two weeks ago, I sent my manuscript for its first edit.
 YAY!!!
 This week's blog will deal directly with two of my novel's supporting characters--two men who paved the way for westward expansion in the early history of the United States.
 When Americans think of Lewis & Clark, immediately three things come to my mind: adventure, exploration, and friendship.

-Many of my readers in Europe will snicker at the thought of the "early history" of America, because in comparison to their own lengthy histories, the US has only 250 years as a nation and but five-hundred or so odd years of colonialism.
-But however short (in comparison) my country's history may be, it's still a rich, adventurous, occasionally hypocritical, gritty, yet inspiring tale of revolution, freedom, slavery, land grabs, and pioneering.
+Many of my readers in Europe will snicker at the thought of the "early history" of America, because in comparison to their own lengthy histories counted in millennia, the US has only 250 years as a nation and but five-hundred or so odd years of colonialism.
+But however short (in comparison) my country's history is still a rich, adventurous, occasionally hypocritical, gritty, yet inspiring tale of revolution, freedom, slavery, land grabs, native culture, and pioneering.
 And a lot of it begins in my very own state--Virginia.

 Allow me to share five fun-facts about the two men who partnered with Thomas Jefferson to open the west for settlers and inadvertently opened Pandora's box for the inevitable conflict with Native Americans who already held the lands which were then uncharted.
 And should you enjoy this blog, be sure to give a special thanks to Carlton, my husband, who came up with the idea for it!

 Lewis and Clark shared a unique friendship that began way before their famous exploration of the wild West.
 In fact, since both their families originated in Virginia, I'll state that Clark's parents and the Meriwethers (Lewis's relatives on his maternal side.) were already acquainted.